NCCE/curriculum.teachcomputing.org/README.md

 If you prefer to use `byebug` you'll _first_ need to attach to the container which can be done with the command: `docker attach curriculumteachcomputingorg_curriculum_1` (the container name can be checked with `docker compose ps`, but mostly it'll be the one here), then add your breakpoint and trigger your request.
 Again ending the session by quitting byebug or hitting `ctrl+c` will kill the container, so you'll need to run `docker compose up -d` again.

 ### Troubleshooting

-> I've run `npm start` and it's hanging whilst 'Waiting for the stack to become available'

-The script doesn't time out so this indicates that it can't resolve to `localhost:3020` and there was a problem bringing up the `curriculum` container.
-Run `docker compose logs curriculum` to investigate the cause.

 > I can access the site at `localhost:3020` but not at `curriculum.teachcomputing.rpfdev.com`